PrivexAdmin/Privex-Sdk/README.md

 Drawing from Pepe's shadows but with real ZK teeth, we let holders "leap" tokens anonymously: deposit to a mixer pond, prove ownership without revealing amounts, withdraw elsewhere.
 No traces, just frog vibes.

 - **Core Idea**: Zero-knowledge privacy for memecoin degens.
 Hide transfers from chain spies using SNARKs and commitment schemes.
-- **Why?** Solana's fast, but transparent.
-SHADOWFROG fixes that with utility under the lily pad.
+- **Why?** Solana's fast, but transparent. $SHADOWFROG fixes that with utility under the lily pad.

 **Token**: $SHADOWFROG (CA: [Your Contract Address Here])
 **Chain**: Solana